ealkl/Proj.net---pyOCR/README.md

 -----------------
 * Will be adding config to limit Tesseract characters (../tessdata/config/[file] & load with argument).
 * Also need to clean source image before processing (needs tweaking).
-* Ability to crop image (functionality is there, however it is yet to be implemented).
+* Ability to detecte plates & crop image (OpenANPR, some deprecations.
+But is working).

 Database & Archive
 -----------------